skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 13. The Void

-14. Simplcity and Inner-calm
+14. Simplicity and Inner-calm

 15. Each in the other

-Each of these characteristics has a corosponding life giving process that, if applied will increase the wholness of the system.
+Each of these characteristics has a corresponding life giving process that, if applied will increase the wholeness of the system.
 By following the following process, one can improve a system:

 **Alexander’s 10 structure-enhancing actions**